boblemaire/IoTaWatt/Docs/dotlocal.rst

 Dynamic Host Configuration Protocol (DHCP).
-Depending on your router settings, that IP address will either be a fixed local IP address, or a semi-random IP address chosen from a pool of available addfresses.
+Depending on your router settings, that IP address will either be a fixed local IP address, or a semi-random IP address chosen from a pool of available addresses.

 When you enter **iotawatt.local** into your browser, your computer uses one of several similar